 When you reach the Upper Fifth, you have a games afternoon alongside the sixth form on a Wednesday afternoon.
 There is a far wider range of options available that includes individual and team sports as well as options focusing on health and fitness.
 You have a choice of options at the start of each term, which you will commit to for the duration of the term.
 You are expected to wear school crested sports kit for games sessions.
-Choices in the Upper Fifth can include: hockey, rugby, netball, football, cricket, badminton, body conditioning, climbing, cross country, fitness rounders, spin, squash, swimming, shooting, table tennis, tennis.
+Choices in the Upper Fifth can include the schools core sports of hockey, rugby, netball, football, cricket with excellent programmes in place to challenge our best athletes.
+You can also choose to participate in badminton, body conditioning, gym, and cardio sessions, climbing and golf (both off site), a park run, rounders, spin, squash, swimming, table tennis and tennis.
+We hope that all pupils find an activity they enjoy and allows them to step away from the academic studies for the afternoon.